Goslar: Economy and infrastructure

-The town centre of Goslar serves as a regional shopping centre to the Northern Harz region.
+The town centre of Goslar serves as a regional shopping centre for the Northern Harz region.
 Here department stores, several supermarkets, elegant boutiques and restaurants can be found.
-Once weekly, there is also a market, where farmers sell their local produce.
-There are also several car dealerships in the borough, some of whom specialise in either discount/reimport or custom car sales.
+Once weekly there is also a market, where farmers sell their local produce.
+There are also several car dealerships in the borough, some of which specialise in either discount/reimport or custom car sales.

-The tourism sector is a booming sector in Goslar.
-Several hotels and bed and breakfasts are located in or near the town's centre.
-In addition, the town has become a popular resort for the elderly and there are many care homes in the town.
+Tourism is a booming sector in Goslar.
+Several hotels and bed and breakfasts are located in or near the centre of the town.
+In addition the town has become a popular resort for the elderly and there are many care homes in the town.